UK ruling on Julian Assange ‘killing him slowly’, say free speech advocates

 That angers Assange’s friends and advocates, who say that merely fighting extradition, first from the Ecuadorean embassy in London for seven years, then from the Belmarsh maximum security prison for another five, has been punishment enough.

-“Once again the UK justice lost an opportunity to do justice,” Stefania Maurizi, an investigative journalist at the leading Italian newspaper Il Fatto Quotidiano, who has worked with Julian Assange, told Al Jazeera.
+“Once again the UK justice lost an opportunity to do justice,” Stefania Maurizi, an investigative journalist at the leading Italian newspaper Il Fatto Quotidiano, who has worked with WikiLeaks, told Al Jazeera.

 “Prominent human rights organisations, like Amnesty International, have repeatedly denounced that assurances are inherently unreliable.
 The British justice keeps hiding behind the fig leaf of ‘assurances’,” she said.